-- d.
-We recommend that ONC, directly and through coordination with CMS and terminology curators, harmonize procedural coding standards to standards meeting the policy goals listed above. - e.
-We recommend that ONC, In the transition to ICD11, work with CMS and NLM to encourage\SNOMED-CT and ICD11 harmonization to allow a single source usenomenclature of captured for capture and encoding clinical dataproblems and diagnoses for clinical care, research, and administrative workflows using singular problem list terminology. - f.
+- e.
+We recommend that ONC, In the transition to ICD11, work with CMS and NLM to encourage harmonization to allow a single nomenclature for capture and encoding problems and diagnoses for clinical care, research, and administrative workflows. - f.
 We recommend that ONC work with FDA and CMS to continue to harmonize NDC to RxNorm, treating RxNorm as the source terminology set, and to harmonize administrative and electronic prescribing standards to use RxNorm as the single source of clinical data for clinical care, research and administrative workflows, replacing NDC for such purposes.